 The possibilities are endless for burgers.
 You can dress them up, or go plain Jane with them.
 You can make them as thick as a tree trunk, or you can make them as thin as paper.
 It’s all up to you.

-To me that’s the beauty of a burger.
-The customization, the possibilities for greatness, it’s all up to you.
+To me, that’s the beauty of a burger.
+The customization, the possibilities for greatness.
 You can take simple ingredients and turn them into something seriously stellar.

 I dig a meaty burger stacked to the ceiling with delicious toppings.
 If you’ve never tried sausage in your burgers you are really missing out.
 It takes a simple burger and turns it on it’s head.